binaryphile/binaryphile.github.io/_posts/2020-07-06-i-was-scared-of-bash.md

 tool for the job.
 I'm well-versed in Python and Ruby, having done each professionally, but neither is as suited for gluing together command-line utilities as bash.
-To top it off, fish is weak on scripting, admittedly focusing on interactive use.
+To top it off, fish is weak on scripting.
+At the time (don't know about nowadays), the fish team admittedly focused on interactive use and encouraged you to look elsewhere for a scripting language.

 I decided that if I were to learn scripting, I would need to immerse myself in bash, including interactively.
 As I've found out, bash may not